jonmiles/bootstrap-treeview/README.md

 This is the core data to be displayed by the tree view.
 If data is provided, dataUrl will be ignored.

 #### dataUrl
-jQuery Ajax settings object, [as documents here](http://api.jquery.com/jquery.ajax/#jQuery-ajax-settings).
+jQuery Ajax settings object, [as documented here](http://api.jquery.com/jquery.ajax/#jQuery-ajax-settings).

 Accepts a set of key/value pairs that configure an Ajax request.
 All settings are optional, any provided will be merge with the following default configuration.